Laz4rz/matrix/README.md

 ![alt text](images/matmul.jpg)

 Picked the mantle to implement matrices and matmul in Python, C, and CUDA.
-Then optimize the heck out of it.
+Then optimize the heeck out of it.
 The inspiration is [here](https://github.com/spikedoanz/matmul).

 A [gem of knowledge](https://www.cs.utexas.edu/~flame/pubs/GotoTOMS_final.pdf), or where does these GEMM something names come from?
 ![alt text](images/matmul_naming.png)